 |IncaRail Voyager Train from Aguas Calientes to Cusco||$54.00|

 *Accomodations & Food in Aguas Calientes NOT included

-So, as you can see, we did not save much doing a DIY version – HOWEVER, I would say my takeaway was that you can DIY it for a similar price and have more choice and freedom over your time frame.
-If you don’t want to worry about anything and have everything already pre-purchased and taken care of, doing it through an agency should not cost you much more than buying it piece meal.
-I also would recommend sleeping in Aguas Calientes the night before as I liked being one of the first people to enter the site.
+In conclusion, as you can see, we did not save much doing a DIY version.
+My takeaway though was that you can DIY for a similar price and have more freedom over your time frame.
+If you don’t want to worry about anything and have everything already pre-purchased and taken care of?
+Do it through an agency.
+It should not cost you much more than buying it piece meal.
+I liked sleeping in Aguas Calientes the night before and being one of the first people to enter the site for the day.

-Remember that all of this was done during the Off Season, so prices and availability will vary if you visit during more popular times.
-If you do decide to visit during the popular season, I would recommend booking all more in advance than we did!
+Remember: this was done during the Off Season!
+Prices and availability will vary if you visit during more popular times.
+If you do decide to visit during the popular season, I would recommend booking more in advance than we did!

 Bring water and a snack with you – after you enter the gate of Machu Picchu there are no services.
 There are bathrooms and a snack bar right outside.

 If you bring your passport you can get a special Machu Picchu stamp!